 Excellent, healthy, and delightful, Green Moustache offers a range of organic, plant-based, and gluten-free dishes to wake up your taste bud.
 Fuel up with a Buddha Bowl, fill your tummy with a banana buckwheat pancake before washing down with a Zappa smoothie.
 Green Moustache will fit the bill if you’re after a healthy diet in a quiet, relaxing atmosphere before or after the highway drive.

 Loaded with great food and award-winning ales brewed on the premise, Howe Sound Inn & Brewing Company makes a great add-in to top your bucket list.
-Other than the excellent taps, a hearty serving of eggs Benedict and avocado will delight your taste bud.
+Other than the excellent taps, a hearty serving of beef burger with fries will delight your taste bud.

 Address: 37801 Cleveland Ave, Squamish, BC V8B 0A7.